 My Own League, With Blackjack and Hookers

 Ambrose O’Brien sat stewing in the hallway of the Windsor Hotel, only to be snapped out of it when Jimmy Gardner, the player/manager of the Wanderers stormed out of the meeting room cursing a blue streak.
-He saw O’Brien, stormed over, and started venting.
+He saw O’Brien, stormed over, and started venting at him.

-In the course of their bitch session, they realized that the O’Briens had control of three hockey teams.
+In the course of this epic bitch session, the two men realized that the O’Briens had control of three hockey teams.
 Obviously, they were the primary backer of their hometown Renfrew Creamery Kings.
 But they were also helping support two teams near their silver mining interests: the Haileybury Comets and the Cobalt Silver Kings.

 Put those three together with the Wanderers, and you had a league.
 A rival league.